TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

                 - Technically, execute_new cannot introduce a dependency on an unbacked/forgotten resource (making it missing).
                     - But it can FIX REFERENCES TO MISSING ONES!
                         - so we need to rescan either way
+                        - BUT IT"S OKAY IF WE ONLY SCAN ones with found_on_disk = false.
+                            - So not necessarily last_missing_resources vector (because it's a conjunction of both sets)
+                            - But a separate vector of resources with found_on_disk = false
+                            - Because we're only checking for changed resource counts
                     - because it will not show in the filesystem gui.
                     - undo/redo can, and also rescanning pathed resources can
                     - if performance is an issue, we can ONLY do this if there is at least ONE unbacked/missing resource.